-20.6 University Patent Policy
+University Patent Policy

 By accepting admission, students agree to abide by the provisions of the University of Alberta Patent Policy, as the same may be amended from time to time, with regard to any patentable discoveries or inventions in which students may participate.
 Acceptance of this policy is a condition of registration in any University program.
 Copies of the University of Alberta Patent Policy are available from the Office of the Vice-President, Research.
+(See correction April 6, 2016)

-20.7 University Standards for the Protection of Human Research Participants
+University Standards for the Protection of Human Research Participants

 After extensive consultation with each Faculty, General Faculties Council, and the Board of Governors of the University of Alberta have adopted a uniform policy for the ethical treatment of human research participants.
 This policy applies to all research that involves human participants.
 The goal of the University Standards for the Protection of Human Research Participants is to ensure that the welfare of human participants is protected and that basic rights are observed.
-The guidelines included in the University Standards highlight the obligation of researchers: (1) to minimize risk of harm to participants, (2) to obtain informed consent and cooperation from participants, (3) to respect rights of confidentiality and anonymity, and (4) to conduct research competently.
-The University's view is that the ethical conduct of research is not inherently in conflict with the free pursuit of research goals.
+The guidelines included in the University Standards (2) to obtain informed consent and cooperation from participants, (3) to respect rights of confidentiality and anonymity, and (4) to conduct of research is not inherently in conflict with the free pursuit of research goals.
+(See correction April 6, 2016)

 Each Faculty is charged with the responsibility of reviewing proposed research projects.
 Ethics Review Committees are not intended to have an adversarial relationship with researchers, but rather to provide consultation and support.

 The underlying assumption is that people who conduct research with human participants subscribe to ethical research values, but that oversights sometimes occur that can put participants at risk.
 The purpose of ethics review is to assist in the identification of unintended risk factors and to achieve a resolution that will permit the research to proceed.
-Experience demonstrates that this approach will result in research this should be directed to the appropriate Faculty Ethics Review Committee.
+Experience demonstrates that this approach will result in research that is both productive and ethically acceptable.
+Questions about research ethics should be directed to the appropriate Faculty Ethics Review Committee.